sabre-io/sabre.io/source/dav/caldav-carddav-integration-guide.md

 Your Calendar backend needs to extend `Sabre\CalDAV\Backend\AbstractBackend`.
 Take a look at `Sabre\CalDAV\Backend\PDO` for an example.

-Lastly, the principal backend must implement `Sabre\DAVACL\PrincipalBackend\BackendInteface`.
+Lastly, the principal backend must implement `Sabre\DAVACL\PrincipalBackend\BackendInterface`.
 Principals are in the context of WebDAV either users or groups (or both).

 For CardDAV, you may also want to extend `Sabre\CardDAV\Backend\AbstractBackend`,